COALAIP/specs/README.md

 #### Proposed Transformation

-Compared to schema.org's definition of a Place, the LCC RRM Place can describe both a physical and a virtual Place.
-In this specification, we need to separate the two concepts explicitly to avoid confusion later in the transformation process.
-Neither a URI nor a IPLD Merkle link is able to represent a physical location, which is why in the context of this specification, these will be links pointing to resources, while the LCC Place model will be used only to refer to a physical place.
+Unlike schema.org's definition of a [Place](http://schema.org/Place), the RRM Place is designed to describe both physical and virtual places.
+However, to avoid confusion in the transformation process of later entities, we explicitly separate the two concepts here.
+We will use an:

-For reference:

-- **LLC RRM Place or Place** will be used to describe a localizable Place, meaning a physical Place in the universe that can be described using spatial coordinates.
+- **RRM Place or Place** to describe a localizable, or physical, place in the universe that can be described using spatial coordinates; and an
-- **Universal Resource Identifier** or **IPLD Merkle link** will be used to describe a virtual place where a resource can be found.
+- **Universal Resource Identifier** or **IPLD merkle link** to describe a virtual place where a resource can be found.

-With schema.org's Place, the transformation of a *localizable* Place to RDF is straight forward (example adapted from schema.org):
+With schema.org's Place, the transformation of a *localizable* Place to RDF is straight-forward (example adapted from schema.org):